1916 United States Senate election in New Jersey: Campaign

-Senator Martine drew a primary challenge from Woodrow Wilson ally John W. Wescott, the state Attorney General.
-Wescott's strong alliance with President Wilson and Martine's opposition to administration policy on World War I and general Anglophobia led some Democrats to think him vulnerable.
-Martine had previously said that he would rather retire to his Union County farm than go to the White House "for orders."
+Senator Martine drew a primary challenge from Woodrow Wilson ally John W. Wescott, the state attorney general.
+Wescott's strong alliance with President Wilson and Martine's opposition to administration policy on World War I and criticism of British war policy, including his expression of sympathy for executed Irish nationalist Roger Casement on the floor of the Senate, led some Democrats to think him vulnerable to a primary challenge.
+Martine was known for his independence and had previously said that he would rather retire to his Union County farm than go to the White House "for orders."

 A third candidate from Newark, Frank McDermit, may have drawn away Martine supporters in Essex County.
 Wescott had the support of the Essex County machine.

 Results

 Martine defeated Wescott by a large margin in Hudson County and won the strong support of ethnic Germans, who approved of his critical stance on Wilson's war policy.
 Despite strong opposition from the Nugent machine in Essex and McDermit's candidacy, Martine carried the county narrowly with a plurality.